mjhamm75/gruntfile/README.md

     <li>**server** - port **9000**</li>
   </ol>

-<p>The <bold>server</bold> server has all of the proxies attached to it.
-All requests hit the <bold>server</bold> server and are immediately proxied.
+<p>The **server** server has all of the proxies attached to it.
+All requests hit the **server** server and are immediately proxied.
-    If no route is found for the request in the predefined proxies, then the request is sent to the <bold>staticserver</bold>.
+    If no route is found for the request in the predefined proxies, then the request is sent to the **staticserver**.
 This will then route the request as would normally be expected.</p>